kyma-project/community/guidelines/content-guidelines/style-and-standards.md

 * "email", not "e-mail"
 * "fill in", not "complete"
 * "ID", not "id"
-* "for example", not "i.e."
+* "for example", not "e.g."
+Don't use "e.g." in documentation.
+Use the words "for example" or "such as" instead.
+Don't use "for example" in the middle of the sentence.

-✅ There are many animals in the zoo.
-For example: lions, elephants, and zebras.
+✅ There are many variables in the file.
+For example, you can configure the host ID.
+✅ There are some variables that are inherited from the parent process, such as user ID, date, and permissions.
-⛔️ There are many animals in the zoo, for example: lions, elephants, and zebras.
+⛔️ There are many variables in the file, for example, user ID, that can be configured.
-⛔️ There are many animals in the zoo. i.e.: lions, elephants, and zebras.

 * "key-value", not "key/value" nor "key:value"
 * "can", not "it is possible"